j3r3m1/urock_processing/README.md

 Note that the terrain slope is not taken into account.

+# Computer requirements
+Most of the vector data manipulations are performed using [H2GIS](http://www.h2gis.org/) which is automatically downloaded when executing URock.
+However, H2GIS is based on Java, thus you need to have a version of Java (>=8) installed on your computer.
+If you do not have, please download it [here](https://java.com/en/download/windows_manual.jsp) for Windows users or [here](https://java.com/en/download/) for Linux users.

 # How to use ?
 The _TestFile.py_ file is used to set the simulation informations of a new case and to run it.